 Sheriff James M. Gannon

-Sheriff James M. Gannon, the 77th Sheriff of Morris County, was elected to his first, three-term in 2016, and was sworn in on January 2, 2017.
-Sheriff Gannon was re-elected to his second term in 2019, and currently is in the fourth year of his position.
+Sheriff James M. Gannon, the 77th Sheriff of Morris County, was elected to his first, three-year term in 2016, and was sworn in on January 2, 2017.
+Sheriff Gannon was re-elected to his second term in 2019, and currently is in the sixth year of his position.

 Sheriff Gannon is focused on: